PC5001 - Research Design and Data Analysis in Psychology (2020/21)

 PC4009 Introduction to Research in Psychology

 Qualitative data and analysis: gathering data by interview, questionnaires and focus groups; observational methods; basic text analysis; reporting and evaluating qualitative data.
-LO2,LO4
+LO 2, 4

 The practical research components of this syllabus will provide students with the opportunity to work in groups to design conduct, analyse and report research using both quantitative and qualitative analysis techniques.
-LO2,LO3
+LO 2, 3

 Balance of independent study and scheduled teaching activity

-The module will be delivered via lectures, workshops and practical supervision classes.
-Lectures will be used to deliver material on research design, specific methods of data collection, and data analysis techniques.
-Workshops will be used to develop students’ research design knowledge and skills and to carry out analyses (in a computer laboratory using suitable software where appropriate).
+The module is delivered via lectures, workshops and practical supervision classes.
+Lectures are used to deliver material on research design, specific methods of data collection, and data analysis techniques.
+Workshops are used to develop students’ research design skills and to carry out analyses (in a computer laboratory using suitable software where appropriate).

-Practical supervision classes will be used to introduce students to research practical topics.
-The practical work will be planned and carried out by students in small groups under supervision, but the assessed item for submission will be an individually written report.
-The practical work will build on the work undertaken at level 4, with students working in small groups to design two original studies within the broad areas introduced in the practical supervision classes.
+Practical supervision classes are used to introduce students to research topics which form the basis of summative research reports.
+The practical work is planned and carried out by students in small groups under supervision, but the assessed item for submission is an individually written research report.
+The practical work builds on the work undertaken at level 4, with students working in small groups to design two original studies within the broad areas introduced in the practical supervision classes.

 Students will be expected to write up the outcome of analyses carried out in workshops to publication standard.
 They will also be expected to engage in a self-directed manner with key texts and published articles to extend their knowledge and skills.